Positive indiscernibles

 \section{Preliminaries}

-We only recall the definitions and facts about positive logic that we need, for a more extensive treatment and discussion see \cite{ben-yaacov_positive_2003, poizat_positive_2018} and for a more survey-like overview see \cite[Section 2]{dobrowolski_kim-independence_2022}. \begin{definition} \thlabel{positive-syntax} A \emph{positive formula} in a fixed language is one that is obtained from combining atomic formulas using $\wedge$, $\vee$, $\top$, $\bot$ and $\exists$.
-An \emph{h-inductive sentence} is a sentence of the form $\forall x(\phi(x) \to \psi(x))$, where $\phi(x)$ and $\psi(x)$ are positive existential formulas.
+We only recall the definitions and facts about positive logic that we need, for a more extensive treatment and discussion see \cite{ben-yaacov_positive_2003, ben-yaacov_fondements_2007} and for a more survey-like overview see \cite[Section 2]{dobrowolski_kim-independence_2022}. \begin{definition} \thlabel{positive-syntax} A \emph{positive formula} in a fixed language is one that is obtained from combining atomic formulas using $\wedge$, $\vee$, $\top$, $\bot$ and $\exists$.
+An \emph{h-inductive sentence} is a sentence of the form $\forall x(\phi(x) \to \psi(x))$, where $\phi(x)$ and $\psi(x)$ are positive formulas.
 A \emph{positive theory} is a set of h-inductive sentences. \end{definition} \begin{remark} \thlabel{morleyisation} Full first-order logic can be studied as a special case of positive logic.
 This is done through \emph{Morleyisation}.
 For this we add a relation symbol $R_\phi(x)$ to our language for every full first-order formula $\phi(x)$, and have our theory (inductively) express that $R_\phi(x)$ and $\phi(x)$ are equivalent.
-This way every first-order formula is (equivalent to) a relation symbol, and thus in particular to a positive formula. \end{remark} We are interested in \emph{existentially closed} models.
+This way every first-order formula is equivalent to a relation symbol, and thus in particular to a positive formula. \end{remark} We are interested in \emph{positively closed} models.